connervieira/Marksman/DOCUMENTATION.md

 The "Connection Settings" section contains settings relating to the connection between Marksman and the Assassin instance.

 - The "Execution User" determines which user on the system Marksman will run the Assassin instance is.
+    - This user does not need administrative privilege.
     - In most situations, this should be your username on the system.
 - The "Instance Directory" setting should be used to specify the absolute directory path of the Marksman instance directory.
 - The "Interface Directory" setting should be used to specify the absolute directory path of the Marksman interface directory.